Caterpillars are the larval stage of insects, which undergo metamorphosis to become butterflies, moths, or skippers.

 14. Mullein Moth Caterpillar

-The mullein moth caterpillar is a soybeans, alfalfa, and tomato pest.
-It can be found in the eastern half of the United States.
+The mullein moth caterpillar is a pest of soybeans, alfalfa, and tomatoes.
+It is found in the eastern half of the United States.

 This pest grows up to 2 inches long and has black spots on its back and yellowish-brown coloration on its body.

-The mullein moth caterpillar feeds on more than 30 different species of plants, including soybeans, peppers, and tomatoes.
+The mullein moth caterpillar feeds on more than 30 different plant species, including soybeans, peppers, and tomatoes.

 In addition to these crops, it also provides many other types of weeds, including dandelions and grasses such as fescue or Bermuda grasses, often found growing near fields containing these legumes (crop plants).